Triptycene

-Triptycene is an aromatic hydrocarbon, the simplest iptycene molecule with the formula C_{2}H_{2}(C_{6}H_{4})_{3}.
+Triptycene is an aromatic hydrocarbon, the simplest iptycene molecule with the formula C2H2(C6H4)3.
 It is a white solid that is soluble in organic solvents.
 The compound has a paddle-wheel configuration with D_{3h} symmetry.
 It is named after the medieval three-piece art panel, the triptych.
 Several substituted triptycenes are known.
 Barrelenes are structurally related.
-Due to the rigid framework and three-dimensional geometry, derivatives of triptycene have been well researched.
+Due to the rigid framework and three-dimensional geometry, derivatives of triptycene have been well-researched.

 Synthesis

 The parent triptycene was first prepared in 1942 by a multistep method.
 It can also be prepared in one step in 28% yield from the Diels–Alder reaction of anthracene and benzyne.
 In this method, benzyne is generated by the reaction of magnesium and 2-bromofluorobenzene.

 Derivatives and applications

-The hydrocarbon framework is very rigid and triptycene derivatives such as triptycene quinones are therefore incorporated in many organic compounds as a molecular scaffold for various applications, such as molecular motors or ligands.
+The hydrocarbon framework is very rigid, and triptycene derivatives such as triptycene quinones are therefore incorporated in many organic compounds as a molecular scaffold for various applications, such as molecular motors or ligands.

 For example, a bis(diphenylphosphino) derivative was used as a phosphine ligand on nickel in a highly selective hydrocyanation reaction of butadiene.

 The reactivity of this catalyst is attributed to the large bite angle of the bidentate ligand supported by the triptycene framework.